Zambia

 During the parliamentary hearing on 2 November 2017, the Higher Education Minister confirmed her intent to remove student trade union representatives from university councils of public universities including Copperbelt University and the University of Zambia (UNZA).
 The Minister accused trade union representatives of focusing too much on bursaries.
 She announced that all students were free to engage her individually without going through the unions.
 On 2 January 2018, the Minister’s decision was condemned by the Zambia Congress of Trade Unions (ZCTU), which called on its affiliates to reject the proposal the Minister had sent to the Cabinet.

-On 9 January, hundreds of Luanshya Copper Mines (LCM) workers organised a strike demanding a 25 per cent salary increment raise across the board, claiming that they had not received an incremental increase in the previous three years.
-The issue was subject to negotiations between LCM and both the Mine Workers Union of Zambia (MUZ) and the National Union of Miners and Allied Workers (NUMAW).
-The management of LCM called the strike illegal and on 10 January suspended seven of the striking workers for allegedly inciting the work stoppage.
+illegal and on 10 January suspended seven of the striking workers for allegedly inciting the work stoppage.
 The matter was subject to immediate intervention by the Copperbelt Minister who called on the management to lift the suspension.
 The management of LCM agreed to reinstate the suspended workers but, at the same time, appealed to the government to also safeguard the interest of investors, arguing that the work stoppage had adversely affected the operations of the mine.

-Three staff unions of the University of Zambia announced a possibility of a strike if the August salaries of unionised workers were not paid by the end of the month.
+if the August salaries of unionised workers were not paid by the end of the month.
 The University of Zambia Lecturers and Researchers Union, the University of Zambia Professional Staff Union and the University of Zambia and Allied Workers Union relied upon the fact that the workers of the University were supposed to receive their salaries by the 18th-20th of every month but, over the previous months, salaries for unionised staff were systematically delayed.

 On 13 January 2016, the Judicial Service Commission fired Chairman of Judiciary and Allied Workers Union of Zambia Copperbelt, Mr Paul Chilosha.
 Chilosha had declared that judiciary workers intended to make their voice heard in 2016 and that the President Edgar Lungu would not have it easy if he refused to increase salaries by a reasonable amount.
 Following these statements Chilosha received a letter of termination of his employment by the Judiciary Service Commission on behalf of the President Lungu.

 The Zambia National Teachers Union (ZNUT) stated that the government is not implementing a concluded collective agreement which stipulates improved working conditions.
 While the agreement should have been implemented in June 2013, it is still not clear when it will be effective.
-The union has threatened to take strike action if the government continues to disregard the agreement.
+The union has threatened to take strike strike The most common form of industrial action, a strike is a concerted stoppage of work by employees for a limited period of time.
+Can assume a wide variety of forms.

 The Kitwe City Council has engaged in disciplinary action against trade union leaders and members who had participated in a prolonged work stoppage over delayed salaries.
-Two trade union leaders from the Zambia United Local Authority Workers Union (ZULAWU) who were linked to the strike action, were suspended.
-Furthermore, ZULAWU Kitwe branch deputy secretary Stephen Kamponge and Joshua Phiri were transferred to different positions in order to prevent future union activities.
+Two trade union leaders from the Zambia United Local Authority Workers Union (ZULAWU) who were linked to the strike strike The most common form of industrial action, a strike is a concerted stoppage of work by employees for a limited period of time.
+Can assume a wide variety of forms.

 In February 2013, the government seized Collum Mine over poor working conditions and violations of trade union rights.
 There has been frequent industrial unrest since the mine was privatised in 2003.
 In October 2010, 13 mineworkers were injured when two managers at the mine opened fire on striking workers.
 Charges against the two managers were later dropped by the State.
 A pay dispute at the mine in 2012 after government raised the minimum wage resulted in a spontaneous protest by workers during which a Chinese supervisor was killed and another was injured.